-For the match of which the logfile is submitted as qualification material for the 2009 world championships at Graz a simple, semi open loop oscillator model, based on [15] and similar to that released by the Little Green BATS, is used as a gait generator.
-To achieve a bit more stability, the agent's torso is turned in the direction of movement:
+A simple open loop oscillator model, based on [13], and similar to that released by the Little Green BATS, is momentarily used as a gait generator.
+This already results in a fast walking behaviour, however the lack of using any sensory feedback leaves open several possibilities for enhancing stability.